zkchong/ds-docker/README.md

 bash ./script/deploy-docker.sh
 ```

-Once deployed, Jupyter Notebook is accessible on `127.0.0.1:8888/?token=%(NB_USER)s` such that if a WorkSpaces user named `CORP/ellen.key`, then `NB_USER=adsellenkey`.
-Hence, the notebook server is running on `127.0.0.1:8888/?token=adsellenkey`.
+Once deployed, Jupyter Notebook is accessible on `127.0.0.1:8888/?token=%(NB_USER)s` such that if a WorkSpaces user named `CORP\ellen.key`, then `NB_USER=adsellenkey`.<br>
+Hence, the notebook server is running on `127.0.0.1:8888/?token=adsellenkey`.<br>
 In case an error prompted on the page notifying `"... can’t establish a connection to the server..."`, please attempt to port into `8890` instead.